gtauzin/kedro-dagster/docs/pages/technical.md

 - **executors**: Define how jobs are executed (in-process, multiprocess, k8s, etc) by picking executors from those [implemented in Dagster](https://docs.dagster.io/guides/operate/run-executors#example-executors).
 - **schedules**: Set up cron-based or custom schedules for jobs.

-#### Customizing Schedules
+#### Customizing schedules

 You can define multiple schedules for your jobs using cron syntax.
 See the [Dagster scheduling documentation](https://docs.dagster.io/concepts/partitions-schedules-sensors/schedules) and the [API Reference](api.md#scheduleoptions) for more details.

-#### Customizing Executors
+#### Customizing executors

 Kedro-Dagster supports several executor types for running your jobs, such as in-process, multiprocess, Dask, Docker, Celery, and Kubernetes.
 You can customize executor options in your `dagster.yml` file under the `executors` section.

-For each [available Dagster executor](https://docs.dagster.io/guides/operate/run-executors#example-executors), there is a corresponding configuration Pydantic model documented in the [API Reference](api.md#executoroptions).
+For each [available Dagster executor](https://docs.dagster.io/guides/operate/run-executors#example-executors), there is a corresponding configuration Pydantic model documented in the [API reference](api.md#executoroptions).

-##### Example: Custom Multiprocess Executor
+##### Example: Custom multiprocess executor

-We can select `multiprocess` as the executor type corresponding to the [multiprocess Dagster executor](https://docs.dagster.io/api/dagster/execution#dagster.multiprocess_executor) and specify the mulitprocess executor according to the [MultiprocessExecutorOptions](api.md#multiprocessexecutoroptions).
+You can select `multiprocess` as the executor type corresponding to the [multiprocess Dagster executor](https://docs.dagster.io/api/dagster/execution#dagster.multiprocess_executor) and configure it according to the [MultiprocessExecutorOptions](api.md#multiprocessexecutoroptions).

 ```yaml
 executors: